amisr/amisrsynthdata/docs/configfile.rst

 Configuration File
 ==================

 The configuration file specifies both the state of the ionosphere, the radar mode and configuration, and various other options for creating the synthetic data file.
-The file should be in `YAML <https://yaml.org/>`_ and an example configuration file is available in the main project repository.
+The file should be in `YAML <https://yaml.org/>`_ and an `example configuration file <https://github.com/amisr/amisrsynthdata/blob/develop/example_synth_config.yaml>`_ is available in the main project repository.
 The configuration file requires six main sections: GENERAL (which specifies various options for how the synthetic data generator should be run), RADAR (which specifies the radar mode and configuration options), and DENSITY, VELOCITY, ITEMP, and ETEMP (which specify the values for electron density, plasma drift velocity, ion temperature, and electron temperature, respectively).
+There is an additional optional SUMMARY_PLOT section where plotting parameters for the automatically-generated summary plots can be specified.
 The GENERAL and RADAR sections are composed of several standard parameters that need to be specified (described in the tables below).

 **IMPORTANT NOTE**: YAML can natively handle scientific notation, but has stringent formatting requirements.
 The mantissa must have a decimal point and the sign of the exponent must be included.
 This means `4.0e+11` can be used in the configuration files, but `4e11` would generate errors.